inBeat/inbeat-website/content/top-influencers/instagram/food/turkey/izmir/_index.md

 ---
-title: Top 10 Food Instagram Influencers In Izmir In 2023
+title: Top 10 Food Instagram Influencers In Izmir In 2024
 description: >-
-  Find top food Instagram influencers in Izmir in 2023.
+  Find top food Instagram influencers in Izmir in 2024.
 Most popular hashtags: #izmir #food #istanbul #ankara.
 platform: Instagram
-hits: 120
+hits: 116
-text_top: Discover the top-rated Instagram accounts on inBeat.
+text_top: Identify the top-rated Instagram profiles on inBeat.
-text_bottom: Our database aggregates 120 Instagram influencers like this in Izmir, Turkey for you to connect with.
+text_bottom: Our search engine has 116 Instagram influencers like this in Izmir, Turkey for you to collaborate.
 profiles:
   - username: "ecemkatiboglu"
     fullname: >-